olatno/CQ5-bundle-intellij-and-maven/README.md

 1. I have written this post to remind myself of the process.
 My main motive behind this approach is the idea of separating business logic (jave code) from view (jsp) and using my favourite IDE to build CQ5 bundles.

-2. I have tested and deployed cq5 package into cq5.5 auto instance using following:
+2. I have tested and deployed cq5 package into cq5.5 instance using followings:

 	a. cq5.5